Bodily injury liability insurance: what is it and what does it cover?

 How much does bodily injury liability car insurance cost?

 There are many factors that go into your insurance premium, so your costs are unique to you.
-Your age, gender, marital status, location and type of car all play a role in determining your premium.
-The average cost of auto insurance in the U.S. is $1,555 for full coverage, which also includes collision and comprehensive insurance, but your specific rate will vary.
+Your age, gender, marital status, location and type of car may all play a role in determining your premium, depending on your state.
+The average cost of auto insurance in the U.S. is $1,555 annually for full coverage, which also includes collision and comprehensive insurance, but your specific rate will vary.

 To determine your rate for bodily injury liability insurance, it’s best to get several estimates from different insurers and to ask for prices at different rates of BIL coverage.
 You might ask, for example, for one quote with the BIL set at 25/50 and another with it set at 100/300.
 You may be surprised by how little it costs to go with the higher amount.